qwerty-development/qwerty-internal/docs/DATABASE_DOCUMENTATION.md

 - Quotation numbers must be unique
 - Receipt numbers must be unique
 - User phone numbers must be unique
-- Item positions must be unique within each invoice
+- Item positions must be unique within each invoice and quotation

 ### Validation Rules

-- Item-based invoices must have at least one item
+- Item-based invoices and quotations must have at least one item
 - Item titles are required, descriptions are optional
 - Item prices must be non-negative
-- Invoice total_amount is auto-calculated for item-based invoices
+- Total amounts are auto-calculated for item-based invoices and quotations
+- Quotation client data must be comprehensive for auto-generation workflow

 ---